Baldwin Piano Company: History

 The company next attempted to capitalize on the growth of pop music.
-After an unsuccessful bid to buy Fender Musical Instruments Corporation, Baldwin bought Burns of London in 1965 for $380,000, and began selling the guitars through the company's piano retail outlets.
-During this time period, Baldwin engineer Robert C. Scherer developed the Prismatone pickup for nylon string guitars.
-Unaccustomed to marketing guitars, the Baldwin stores failed to interest many guitar buyers, and sales proved disappointing.
-In 1967, Baldwin also bought Gretsch guitars, which had its own experienced guitar sales force and a distribution network of authorized retail outlets.
+After an unsuccessful bid to buy Fender Musical Instruments Corporation, Baldwin bought guitar manufacturer Burns of London in 1965 for $380,000, and began selling guitars through the company's piano retail outlets.
+Baldwin engineer Robert C. Scherer developed the Prismatone pickup for nylon-string guitars.
+But the Baldwin stores failed to interest many guitar buyers, and sales proved disappointing.
+In 1967, Baldwin bought Gretsch guitars, which had its own experienced guitar sales force and a distribution network of authorized retail outlets.
 However, Fender and Gibson continued to dominate, and sales did not reach expected levels.
-The Gretsch guitar operation was sold back to the Gretsch family in 1989.
+The Gretsch guitar operation would be sold back to the Gretsch family in 1989.

-Throughout the 1970s, the company undertook a significant bid to diversify into financial services.
-Under the leadership of Morley P. Thompson, Baldwin bought dozens of firms and by the early 1980s owned over 200 savings and loan institutions, insurance companies and investment firms, including MGIC Investment Corporation.
+Throughout the 1970s, the company tried to diversify into financial services.
+Under the leadership of Morley P. Thompson, Baldwin bought dozens of firms and by the early 1980s owned more than 200 savings and loan institutions, insurance companies, and investment firms, including MGIC Investment Corporation.
 The company changed its name to Baldwin-United in 1977 after a merger with United Corp.
 In 1980, the company opened a new piano manufacturing facility in Trumann, Arkansas.
-By 1982, however, the piano business contributed only three percent of Baldwin's $3.6 billion revenues.
-Meanwhile, the company had taken on significant debt to finance its acquisitions and new facilities, and was finding it increasingly difficult to meet its loan obligations.
+By 1982, the piano business contributed only three percent of Baldwin's $3.6 billion revenues.
+The company, which had borrowed deeply to acquire companies and build facilities, was finding it increasingly difficult to meet its loan obligations.
 In 1983, the holding company and several of its subsidiaries were forced into bankruptcy with a total debt of over $9 billion—at that time, the largest bankruptcy ever.
-However, the piano business was not part of the bankruptcy.
+The piano business was not part of the bankruptcy.